Table of Contents

 What cannot be missing from a well-organized event?
 Participants!
 Preferably – satisfied participants.
 Organizing events is a big challenge, and if you are reading this article, you probably know it yourself.
 Meticulous planning, preparation hours, taking care of formal aspects, and finally – the organization itself.
 It would be very bad if all this effort went to waste and the event turned out to be a failure.
 This can be prevented.
 Just… ask for feedback with a post-event survey.

 Regardless of whether you are organizing a concert, conference, or sports event, the best source of knowledge about how an event is assessed is its participants.
 An online survey will help you see the event from their perspective and find out what went well and what should be done better next time.
 What should such a survey look like?
 What questions to ask and when is the best time to do it?
 We will tell you all about it.

 Post event survey… what is that?

-Let’s start with saying that a post event survey can be carried out in many forms.
-In this case, we will focus on an online survey that has a chance to reach the largest group of participants as quickly as possible, without exposing you to high costs of conducting the study.
+Let’s start by saying that a post-event survey can be carried out in many forms.
+In this case, we will focus on an online survey that has a chance to reach the largest group of participants as quickly as possible, without exposing you to the high costs of conducting the study.
 Here are some rules that should accompany you when creating the questionnaire: